About

 Christine Magee Photography

-Beyond the classroom, I enjoy running the streets of Boston and working out with November Project, doing crossword puzzles, watching (way too much terrible) television, and walking my Australian Shepherd, Zorro.
+Outside of writing and teaching, I enjoy running the streets of Boston, doing crossword and jigsaw puzzles, watching (way too much terrible) television, and taking long walks with my daughter and Australian shepherd, Zorro.

 The words are purposes. / The words are maps. / I came to see the damage that was done / and find the treasures that prevail